nodejs/examples/README.md

 ### Thank You To Our Contributors

 > We use All Contributors for this section of the README.
 Please ensure you have the `all-contributors-cli` installed if you're modifying it.
 See the [All Contributors CLI Usage](https://allcontributors.org/docs/en/cli/usage) documentation for details on usage.
+See the [emoji key](https://allcontributors.org/docs/en/emoji-key) for details on what each emoji represents.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->